PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 <!-- overview -->
-This page contains an overview of the various feature gates an administrator can specify on different Kubernetes components.
+This page contains an overview of the various feature gates an administrator can specify on different PlaidCloud components.

 See [feature stages](#feature-stages) for an explanation of the stages for a feature.